 There are two ways to start an export.
 Either click the Export button in the top ribbon, or right-click the desired campaign or ad group, and select Export.
 This opens the Export dialog where you select your export preferences:

 - Export an entire account or only the selected campaign or ad group.

 - Include or exclude additional data: targeting, negative keywords and sitelink extensions.

 - Choose to work on the data immediately by selecting Open file after export

-If you don’t plan on working with the Additional information to export, don’t export it as it will significantly increase the file size.
-If you want to work on your data immediately, choose Open file after export.
+If you don’t plan on working with the information in the Also include… section, don’t export it as it will significantly increase the file size.
+If you want to work on your data immediately, select Open file after export.
 Upon saving, the data automatically opens in an Excel workbook.
 Click Export, and in the Save as dialog, specify the folder, filename and file type.